PAINT FOR WOOD

-We will try to answer these questions from the professional point.
+I will try to answer these questions from the professional point.
 We have worked in this industry for the last 20 years, so we have seen the paint quality changing and we have adapted by trying different paints in different situations.
-We have watched how the paints have lasted over the years a tried new paints as they developed.
+Having watched how the paints have lasted over the years a tried new paints as they developed.
 Now we want to share this to make your lives easier.

-Oil based paints used to be the most popular choice in the past, but have lost their popularity as back in 2010 paint manufactures had to lower the amount of solvent in the paint, which caused it to yellow and people took it seriously.
-Yellowing problems have been solved by 2012, but as water based paints have developed better and better quality, oil based paints have never returned to where they were used to be.
-Although oil based paints look better, as they smooth out more comparing to water based, also coverage is better but the difference now, is not that big.
-Advantages of water based paints are the ability to not discolour, there is hardly any smell when working, dries quicker.
-Most of them now being eco-friendly, probably makes sense to choose water based over oil based, unless the visual finish is more important than the smell and drying times.
-Although there are some glosses that are equally as good whether they are oil based or water based, so now it boils down to personal choice and of course your budget.
+Oil based paints used to be the most popular choice in the past, but have lost their popularity.
+Back in 2010 paint manufactures had to lower the amount of solvent in the paint, which caused it to yellow and people took it seriously.
+Yellowing problems have been solved by 2012.
+As water based paints have developed better and better quality, oil based paints have never returned to where they were used to be.
+Oil based paints look better, as they smooth out more comparing to water based.
+Also coverage is better now, but the difference is not that big.
+Advantages of water based paints are the ability to not discolour.
+There is hardly any smell when working with it and they dry quicker.
+Most of the paints now being eco-friendly, so it probably makes sense to choose water based over oil based.
+If the visual finish is more important than the smell and drying times, then oil is your choice.
+Saying that, there are some glosses that are equally as good, whether they are oil based or water based.
+Now it boils down to your personal choice and of course your budget.

 Gloss is 100% sheen and was created to last if used correctly.
-It’s more durable than other finishes and can be used indoors or outdoors if oil based finish is chosen.
+It’s more durable than other finishes and can be used indoors or outdoors.
 It is also suitable for wood and metal.
 It’s commonly used to paint high traffic areas, like doors, frames, skirting boards, windows and more.
-It’s popular at schools, communal hallways, GP surgeries, shops, etc. It used to be the most popular choice of paint back in a day as it would have outlasted other paint finishes and was easy to clean.
+It’s popular in schools, communal hallways, GP surgeries, shops, etc. It used to be the most popular choice of paint back in a day as it would have outlasted other paint finishes and was easy to clean.

 Things to know when using gloss.